 To ensure that the feeders forward the filament smoothly and accurately, the gears are lubricated.
 After many hours of printing, it is recommended to reapply this lubrication.
+Based on 1,500 printing hours per year, we recommend to lubricate the feeder gear every year.
 As small filament particles may have stuck to the gears, it is advised to clean them first.

 Tip: It is also recommended to replace the Bowden tubes after one year.
 While lubricating the feeder gears, follow the instructions to replace the Bowden tubes simultaneously.

 The following steps need to be performed for both feeder 1 and feeder 2:

 - Start by removing the material.
 Go to the configuration menu, select the material you want to remove and then Unload.
 After this, turn off the printer and remove the power cable

 - Remove the clamp clip from the feeder-end of the Bowden tube, press down on the tube coupling collet and pull the Bowden tube upwards out of the feeder

 - Use the hex screwdriver to loosen the two bolts that hold the feeder to the back panel